dbcodeio/public/README.md

 - **[See More](https://dbcode.io/features/)**

+## Core Features - Free Forever

+Core features will be free forever.
+Some features require a subscription; see our [Pricing](https://dbcode.io/pricing) page for details.

 ## Telemetry

-In order to continuously improve our product, we gather non-personally identifiable data concerning your engagement with the Extension, encompassing but not limited to the types of databases you access, the functionalities you employ, and instances of error occurrence.
-Telemetry follows the VS Code Telemetry setting.
+To continuously improve our product, we collect non-personally identifiable data when telemetry is enabled in VSCode.
+This includes information about the types of databases accessed, features used, and instances of error occurrence.
+Telemetry follows the VS Code Telemetry setting, and if it is disabled, no data is collected.
 You can review our [privacy policy](https://dbcode.io/legal/privacy-policy/).